Barry Paris

 Barry Paris (born February 6, 1948) is an author and journalist based in Pittsburgh, Pennsylvania.

 Paris' best-known works include biographies of film stars Louise Brooks, Greta Garbo and Audrey Hepburn.
-He is a movie reviewer for the Pittsburgh Post-Gazette, and co-host of a weekly radio show on WQED-FM.
+He is a movie reviewer for the Pittsburgh Post-Gazette, and co-hosted a weekly radio show on WQED-FM.
 Paris has won awards for cultural and investigative reporting.
 He is currently engaged in writing a biography of Franklin Pierce (tentatively titled Pierce in Oblivion), the 14th President of the United States.